 The Dynatrace Perform 2018 APAC Series kicked-off in Sydney on July 3rd, followed by stops in Melbourne, Singapore, and Kuala Lumpur.
-In each city, I was invited to present our own DevOps to NoOps Transformation Story, give my views on Adopting Enterprise Cloud Technologies and deliver a Hands-on Training (HOT) session on Auto-Remediation: Building an Unbreakable Delivery Pipeline.
+In each city, I was invited to present our own DevOps to NoOps Transformation Story, give my views on Adopting Cloud Technologies and deliver a Hands-on Training (HOT) session on Auto-Remediation: Building an Unbreakable Delivery Pipeline.

 I was also invited to meet different Operations, Development, Business, Platform and DevOps teams of several of our customers and partners.
-I wanted to take the opportunity and say THANK YOU for all the great feedback I have received, the warm welcomes, the invitations to come back soon and the commitment to allow us help with strategic enterprise cloud migration projects.
+I wanted to take the opportunity and say THANK YOU for all the great feedback I have received, the warm welcomes, the invitations to come back soon and the commitment to allow us help with strategic cloud migration projects.

 Is the rest of the world better than us?

 One question I repeatedly get in any part of the world is: “Are we behind what the rest of the world is doing around DevOps, Containers, Cloud Adoption, Automation, …?”
 My answer typically is “There are companies that are more, and some that are less mature – but that is typically not defined by their geographical location!”